Pylons/pyramid/docs/narr/traversal.rst

 The user asks for ``http://example.com/foo/bar/baz/biz/buz.txt``

-- bfg traverses foo, and attempts to find bar, which it finds.
+- :mod:`repoze.bfg` traverses foo, and attempts to find bar, which it finds.

-- bfg traverses bar, and attempts to find baz, which it finds.
+- :mod:`repoze.bfg` traverses bar, and attempts to find baz, which it finds.

-- bfg traverses baz, and attempts to find biz, which it finds.
+- :mod:`repoze.bfg` traverses baz, and attempts to find biz, which it finds.

-- bfg traverses biz, and attemtps to find "buz.txt" which it does not find.
+- :mod:`repoze.bfg` traverses biz, and attemtps to find "buz.txt"
+  which it does not find.

 The fact that it does not find "buz.txt" at this point does not signify an error condition.
 It signifies that:

-- the "context" is biz (the context is the last item found during traversal).
+- the :term:`context` is biz (the context is the last item found during traversal).

-- the "view name" is "buz.txt"
+- the :term:`view name` is "buz.txt"

-- the "subpath" is an empty sequence ( ``()`` ).
+- the :term:`subpath` is an empty sequence ( ``()`` ).

-Because it's the "context", bfg examimes "biz" to find out what "type" it is.
+Because it's the "context", :mod:`repoze.bfg` examimes "biz" to find out what "type" it is.
 Let's say it finds that the context an ``IBiz`` type (because "biz" happens to have an attribute attached to it that happens indicates it's an ``IBiz``).

 Using the "view name" ("buz.txt") and the type, it asks the :term:`application registry` this question: